-Value £24m Lead Body University of Highlands and Islands, Moray College 22 Current status Working to submit project Full Business Case to the MGD USING OUR EXPERTISE TO INNOVATE, Board in February 2023 with a view to securing TECHNOLOGY CAMPUS Government approval by May 2023.
+Value £24m Lead Body University of Highlands and Islands, Moray College Current status Working to submit project Full Business Case to the MGD Board in June 2023.
 Project vision Establishment of a cutting edge commercial and academically supported training and research centre for excellence that will provide advanced skills for the region's industries.